-Although Google was initially targeting specific industries with this update (namely industries where misleading potential customers could gravely affect their future health and wealth – medical and legal industries for example), the ability to demonstrate expertise, authority, and trustworthiness is becoming increasingly important ranking factor for any website.
+Although Google was initially targeting specific industries with this update (namely industries where misleading potential customers could gravely affect their future health and wealth – medical and legal industries for example), the ability to demonstrate expertise, authority, and trustworthiness is becoming an increasingly important ranking factor for any website.

 There are certain things that any business with a web presence should do in order to demonstrate a base layer of expertise and trustworthiness in their industry.
 We will go through them now.
-We will also make some more advanced recommendations for what Google is looking for with regards to E-A-T in industries such as law and finance where requirements are more stringent than normal.
+We will also make some more advanced recommendations for what Google is looking for with regard to E-A-T in industries such as law and finance where requirements are more stringent than normal.

 The philosophy behind E-A-T

 Before we dive into how exactly to demonstrate E-A-T, it’s well worth understanding why Google values this as a ranking factor, and what the search engine is trying to achieve by favouring websites that can demonstrate E-A-T.